loekd/ServiceFabric.Mocks/README.md

 ## Release notes

 - 1.8.0
+	- Fix issue in MockActorStateManager.AddStateAsync not throwing on duplicate keys, found by mackgyver2k.

+- 1.8.0
 	- Added MockActorServiceRemotingClientFactory and MockActorServiceRemotingClient to mock the IServiceRemotingCallbackClient of ActorProxyFactory.
 	  (still looking for a way to mock remoting though)
 	- Added example use of MockActorEventSubscriptionHelper for VDBorovikov